tphipps/postman-docs-smartling-test/src/pages/docs/sending-requests/variables.md

 ---
-title: "Using variables"
+title: "Using variables in Postman"
-order: 24
-page_id: "variables"
 updated: 2023-02-14
 contextual_links:
   - type: section